nf-core/rnaseq/README.md

 ## Usage

 > **Note**
 > If you are new to nextflow and nf-core, please refer to [this page](https://nf-co.re/#TODO) on how to set-up nextflow.
+Make sure to [test your setup](https://nf-co.re/#TODO) with `-profile test` before running the workflow on actual data.

 First, you need to prepare a samplesheet with your input data that looks as follows: